 Set aside five minutes today for this relaxation technique and exhale those stressors out of your body!

 Repeating positive affirmations can shift your mindset and help refocus your energy on the positive.
 Whether you write it down, say it out loud, or repeat it in your head is up to you — whatever you choose, just be sure to start the day with a positive affirmation.

 Feeling stuck with today’s mental health challenge?
-Try this Daily Affirmations meditation with Kenta.
+Try this 6-minute Self-Love Affirmations meditation.